Search Results for:

 Datura

-Mexican duo Lorelle Meets The Obsolete make a very welcome return on June 16 with their sixth album, Datura.
+Mexican duo Lorelle Meets The Obsolete make a very welcome return with their sixth album, Datura.
 Recorded at their home studio in Ensenada, Baja California, it was mixed in Canada by Jace Lasek of The Besnard Lakes and mastered in Australia by Mikey Young of Eddy Current Suppression Ring and Total Control, among many others.

 It’s a short, sharp shock of a record with no unnecessary adornments and no fat on any of its eight songs.
 Gone are the psychedelic wig-outs found on previous releases, replaced with bass-heavy post-punk grooves inspired by the roots of The Congos, the no wave of Ike Yard, the industrial hip-hop of Dälek and the dark modular moves of Hiro Kone, all while harnessing the elemental power of Jon Hassell’s Vernal Equinox.